Visiting Castillo San Felipe del Morro (Puerto Rico): Your Complete Guide

 Tips & Things to Know

-• Tickets are $10/adult and your ticket into Castillo San Felipe del Morro also gets you into Castillo San Cristobal for free if you visit on the same day so I recommend visiting both!
-Just keep your entrance ticket on you.
+• Tickets are $10/adult, and your ticket into Castillo San Felipe del Morro also gets you into Castillo San Cristobal for free if you visit on the same day, so I recommend visiting both!
+Just keep your entrance ticket with you.

 • Wear sunscreen, a hat, sunglasses, and protective layers because most of the fort you will be fully exposed to the sun with no coverage!